 Step 6: Mixing auto paint

 It is important to mix the paint according to the recommended ratio.
 You will need the right supplies, to mix and match the fluids.
 It’s up to you whether you will be using single-stage paint or 2 stage clear paints.
-If you are dealing with 2 stage paints, make sure you know what is base coat and clear coat are.
+If you are dealing with 2 stage paints, make sure you know what is a base coat and clear coat are.